Putting in a solar energy system can cost a lot of money. But some people might end up saving money, depending on:

 Water heating is the largest single source of greenhouse gas emissions from the average Australian home.
 It makes up about 25 per cent of household emissions.

 Putting in a solar hot water system is different to putting in solar panels.
-You don’t need to sign a solar offer with a retailer when you put in a solar hot water system.
+You don’t need to sign a solar plan with a retailer when you put in a solar hot water system.

 GreenPower is a government program that lets your energy retailer purchase renewable energy to sell to customers.